-NFTs can give organizations an edge in the fundraising sector by decreasing overall costs, modernizing donor engagement strategy and providing the opportunity to be one of the first movers in this new fundraising space.
+NFTs can give organizations an edge in fundraising by decreasing overall costs, modernizing donor engagement strategy, and providing the opportunity to be one of the first movers in the fundraising space.
 More specifically, utilizing NFTs in nonprofit fundraising can:

 - Diversify revenue sources by enabling the organization to accept donations in Bitcoin, Ethereum, and other cryptocurrencies.

 - Engage a young, rich donor base of cryptocurrency enthusiasts who may be inclined to donate more generously than cash donors.
 According to Fidelity Charitable, roughly 50% of cryptocurrency investors donated an average of $1,000 to charities in 2020.

 - Increase donation margins by utilizing virtual products (lower expenses than physical goods).
 There may be a tax benefit.
 Organizations do not pay taxes on NFTs that they sell or receive as gifts!

 - Promote the organization’s cause by using ground-breaking technologies that are gaining popularity worldwide.